craftcms/docs/docs/getting-started-tutorial/environment/editor.md

 One benefit of plain text files (as opposed to, say, an application or “binary”) is their portability.
 They can be easily downloaded, stored, edited, and version-controlled—and applications to help with these tasks are widely available.

 ::: tip
 “Plain text” here is an umbrella term, covering files containing any number number of languages.
-In the course of working with Craft, you might edit PHP scripts, stylesheets, HTML and Twig templates, or JavaScript files—but they're all ultimately just _text_ that targets a different interpreter.
+In the course of working with Craft, you might edit PHP scripts, stylesheets, HTML and Twig templates, or JavaScript files—but they’re all ultimately just _text_ that targets a different interpreter.
 :::

 Any program that can open text files will allow you to complete this tutorial, but a specific subset of text editors will make your journey significantly easier.
 An editor intended for working with code will…